Horse Tranquilizer Effects On Humans: Understanding the Truth About Ketamine Treatment

 Ketamine Horse Tranquilizer Effects On Humans: Dispelling the Myth

 Ketamine is a commonly used anesthetic drug (not tranquilizer) in veterinary medicine.I have a well-rounded sense of humor, but draw the line when lives are at stake.
 Referring to ketamine as a horse tranquilizer in the media may catch eyes, but its lure does more harm than good.
 A refined headline would be “Cat Anesthetic For Treatment-Resistant Depression,” but even that is inaccurate considering the origin and overall usage of ketamine.
 Ketamine was developed in the 1960s as a prescription drug for anesthesia during surgery and is still being used in emergency rooms and field hospitals.
 It is considered among the safest medications by the World Health Organization.¹ Like many medications developed for human consumption, ketamine found its way into veterinary medicine.
 Here’s a short list of other medications creatures take:

 A lot of medicines work across species—it’s the dose per species and then per life-form that is unique.
-When you call ketamine a horse tranquilizer, it evokes imagery of a drug so strong it can knock out a horse (just imagine what that could do to a human), but the amount of ketamine it takes to anesthetize a horse is much larger than what a human requires for depression treatment.
+When you call ketamine a horse tranquilizer, it evokes imagery of a drug so strong it can knock out a horse (just imagine the effect on a human body), but the amount of veterinary ketamine it takes to anesthetize a horse is much larger than what a human requires for depression treatment.
 The amount of anything consumable is a crucial consideration we often take for granted.
 Consider the following:

 - Consuming less than 10 extra strength Tylenol in a sitting could be harmful